 Where: Virtual (links will be provided to registrants in advance of the seminar)

-Registration Fee: $150 (includes two-part seminar with 30-day access to recorded presentation, workbook, and supplemental materials) There are a limited number of college specific sponsored registrations complimentary to faculty on a first-come, first-served basis.
+Registration Fee: $150 (includes two-part seminar, workbook, and supplemental materials) There are a limited number of college specific sponsored registrations complimentary to faculty on a first-come, first-served basis.